 Good quality, comprehensive and easily accessible information will help people to make good decisions about the care and support they need.

-Councils have a key role in ensuring good quality advice is available locally and for sign posting people to independent financial advice.
+Councils have a major role in ensuring good quality advice is available locally and for sign posting people to independent financial advice.

 A wide range of good quality care and support services will give people more control and choice and ensure better outcomes.

 Councils have an important role in developing the quality and range of services that local people want and need.

 Closer working with our main partners, including health and housing will ensure quality as well as value for money and improve user satisfaction.